qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Each data point in a 1-D curve fit may consist of the x value, y value, and standard error of the y value.
 In addition, such analysis may internally create several data subsets.
-Each data point is given a metadata triplet (`data_uid`, `category`, `analysis`) to distinguish the subset.
+Each data point is given a metadata triplet (`series_id`, `category`, `analysis`) to distinguish the subset.

-* The `data_uid` is an integer key representing a label of the data which may be classified by fits models.
+* The `series_id` is an integer key representing a label of the data which may be classified by fits models.
   When an analysis consists of multiple fit models and performs a multi-objective fit, the created table may contain multiple datasets for each fit model.
-  Usually the index of data matches with the index of the fit model in the analysis.
+  Usually the index of series matches with the index of the fit model in the analysis.
-  The table also provides a `name` column which is a human-friendly text notation of the `data_uid`.
+  The table also provides a `series_name` column which is a human-friendly text notation of the `series_id`.
-  The `name` and corresponding `data_uid` must refer to the identical group, and the `name` typically matches with the name of the fit model.
+  The `series_name` and corresponding `series_id` must refer to the identical data subset, and the `series_name` typically matches with the name of the fit model.
-  You can find a particular data subset by either `data_uid` or `name`.
+  You can find a particular data subset by either `series_id` or `series_name`.

 * The `category` is a string tag categorizing a group of data points.
   The measured outcomes input as-is to the curve analysis are categorized by "raw".